AlexanderLindholt/TextPlus/documentation/fundamentals/options/fonts.md

 You can find a lot of fonts on [the documentation page](https://create.roblox.com/docs/reference/engine/datatypes/Font).

-Simply copy the asset id from the font list and paste it into the `Font` object's `Family`.
+Simply copy the asset id from the font list and paste it into the `Font` object’s `Family`.

 ### Creator store fonts